WrightonLabCSU/DRAM/README.md

 DRAM apps Call, Annotate and Distill can all be run at once or alternatively, each app can be run individually (assuming you provide the required input data for each app).

-Additionally, `--merge-annotations` and `--rename` can be run idenpendently of any other apps.
+Additionally, `--merge_annotations` and `--rename` can be run idenpendently of any other apps.

 1) **Rename fasta headers based on input sample file names:**